justodepp/resource_collection/README.md

-# resource_collection
+# Resource Collection
-A collection of usefull resource
+This repo contain a list of collection of usefull resource organized by file